archival-0x/fileguard/README.md

     action: execute "echo 'Hello world!'"

-This example config file prints "Hello world!" to the terminal when a `IN_ACCESS` event is detected on the inode `/root/my_inode`.
+This example config file prints "Hello world!" to the terminal when a `IN_ACCESS` event is detected on the inode `my_inode`.

-Here are all the support `inotify` events:
+Here are all the supported `inotify` events:

     const char * events [] =
     {